Croton-Harmon Board of Education · May 19, 2026

 Academic excellence that matches our investment.

-Our teachers are exceptional and our students are talented.
-A commitment to excellence means expanding access to challenging coursework, benchmarking outcomes against comparable districts, and being honest about where we lead and where we need to grow.
+Our teachers are exceptional, our students are talented, and our taxes are significant.
+A commitment to excellence means expanding access to challenging coursework, benchmarking outcomes against comparable districts, and being honest about where we lead and where we need to grow as a community

 04